tenjin/tenjin-ios-sdk/README.md

 # <a id="purchase-events"></a>Purchase Events

-Pass `(SKPaymentTransaction *) transaction` and `(NSData *)receipt` object, after a purchase has been verified, and then you can pass `SKPaymentTransactionStatePurchased` to Tenjin for the transaction which was purchased:
+Pass `(SKPaymentTransaction *) transaction` and `(NSData *)receipt` object, after the verification of the purchase, and then you can pass `SKPaymentTransactionStatePurchased` to Tenjin for the transaction which was purchased:
 ```objectivec
 //Get the NSData receipt
 NSURL *receiptURL = [[NSBundle mainBundle] appStoreReceiptURL];